conzty01/RA_Scheduler/README.md

 be able to run
 ```
 $ python createDB.py
+$ python populateDB.py
 $ python scheduleServer.py
 ```
-to start the Flask server.
-You can then open the browser of your choice and go to `localhost:5000/`.
+to create the Database, populate it with some starting data, and start the Flask server.
+You can then open the browser of your choice and navigate to `localhost:5000/`.

 ## Running the tests